Upper-year applicants TRU Faculty of Law

 Kamloops, BC V2C 0C8

-Transfer applications will be assessed by the Admissions Committee using the same criteria as for students being admitted into the first year of the Juris Doctor program.
 In addition, the Committee will assess the extent to which an applicant's previous studies in law prepare them for performing at the same level as students who have been in the TRU Law program since the beginning of their first year.
-Consideration will also be given to the applicant's stated reasons for wishing to transfer.
-Space limitations in the Faculty will be a factor in admitting applicants; in some years few or no transfer applicants will be admitted.
-Applicants who are admitted as transfer students must successfully complete a minimum of 50 percent of TRU’s required credits in order to graduate with a Juris Doctor degree from Thompson Rivers University.
-Applicants may be required to complete courses from the first year program at TRU Law, depending on the courses they have taken at the point of admission to the program.
+Space limitations in the faculty will be a factor in admitting applicants; in some years few or no transfer applicants will be admitted.
+Applicants who are admitted as transfer students must successfully complete a minimum of 50 % of TRU's required credits to graduate with a Juris Doctor degree from TRU.
+Applicants may be required to complete courses from the first-year program at TRU Law, depending on the courses they have taken at the point of admission.
 Each transfer candidate's file will be individually assessed in terms of evaluating the appropriate transfer credits to be granted.